ecteodoro/npr/README.md

 # NPR

-This is a very simple Non Personalized Recommender created as an assignment for the course "Recommender Systems" at Coursera.
+This is a very simple Non Personalized Recommender created as an assignment for tan online course.

 ## Overview of the assignment